GIL794/gil794.github.io/reeadme.md

 ## Do not change the name of this Readme, is spelled wrong so your blog always pull your index

 Once you fork this repo, rename it with your username and save.
-Wait for a couple of minutes and your blog is ready to go, with my content so maker sure to modify the following pages:
+Wait for a couple of minutes and your blog is ready to go, with my content, so make sure to modify the following pages:
 - Index
 - Zabout
 - Zacontact